 Another Mobile App Assisted Breach… This Time It Is British Airways

-In a tweet on September 6th, British Airways announced that it was “investigating the theft of customer data from our website and our mobile app” (emphasis added).
+In a tweet on September 6th, British Airways announced it was “investigating the theft of customer data from our website and our mobile app” (emphasis added).
 This is just another example of a breach that has been at least partially enabled by mobile apps.

 According to reports, information was exposed (including names, email addresses and credit card details including card numbers, expiry dates and three-digit CVV codes) from as many as 380,000 payment cards.
-This may have been the made possible by either British Airways or a third-party processor.
+This may have been possible by either British Airways or a third-party processor.
 Under the new GDPR rules, British Airways may be facing large fines over the breach.
 Some headlines have placed the potential fines as large as £500 million.

 As the global leader in enterprise mobile security, Zimperium is not only concerned about protecting employees’ devices (whether corporate-owned or BYO), but also about protecting customer and employee mobile app sessions (the period of time within which a user interacts with an app), user credentials, sensitive data inside the mobile app, and access to critical backend systems against threats like those that experienced by British Airways.